zetachang/react.rb/README.md

 ### Rendering Components

 Components may be rendered directly from a controller action by simply following a naming convention.
-To render a component from the `home#show` action, create component class `Components::Home::Show`:
+To render a component from the `home#show` action, create a component class named `Show`.
+For details on how to override this behavior, and how the the module tree is searched for the class see the next section.

 ```ruby
 # app/views/components/home/show.rb